can you write your own prenup and have it notarized can you write your own prenup and have it notarized

 Crafting a prenuptial agreement without a lawyer can save money and allow greater personalization.
 Couples can directly negotiate terms that reflect their unique financial situations and priorities.
 Personal control over drafting can also foster deeper discussions and mutual understanding regarding financial expectations.

 However, there are risks involved.
 Without legal expertise, the prenup might not meet all state-specific legal criteria, making it vulnerable to challenges in court.
 Ambiguities or omissions could lead to costly disputes during divorce proceedings.
-Additionally, the lack of legal guidance might result in an agreement that one party could later contest on grounds of fairness or voluntariness.
+Additionally, the lack of legal guidance might result in an agreement that one party could later contest on the grounds of fairness or voluntariness.

 Common Mistakes to Avoid